-Jean Laporte joined the Nature Conservancy of Canada in the fall of 2017 as regional vice-president, Quebec Region.
-In his role, he will contribute his management and business development expertise to strengthen the presence and actions of the Nature Conservancy of Canada in Quebec.
+Jean Laporte joined the Nature Conservancy of Canada (NCC) in the fall of 2017 as regional vice-president, Quebec Region.
+In his role, he will contribute his management and business development expertise to strengthen NCC's presence and activities in Quebec.

 With his passion for leading-edge technology and gift for business, Jean had a remarkable career in the computer and telecommunications field.

-Recruited by Fido in 1997 as its national vice-president of sales, he led this retail channel, with 57 points of sale and more than 600 employees, to its greatest successes to date.
+Jean was recruited by Fido in 1997 as its national vice-president of sales.
+He led this retail channel, with 57 points of sale and more than 600 employees, to its greatest successes to date.

-He was accredited as a corporate director in 2007 and is the current chair of the board of directors for Collège Notre-Dame, and a board member for Orizon Mobile and the Quebec Chapter of the Young Presidents’ Organization (YPO).
+He was accredited as a corporate director in 2007 and is the current chair of the board of directors for Collège Notre-Dame.
+Jean is also a board member for Orizon Mobile and the Quebec Chapter of the Young Presidents' Organization (YPO).

 In addition to his role in corporate settings, Jean has extensive experience in the not-for-profit sector, such as with YPO and the Club des petits déjeuners (Breakfast Club of Canada).
 He has also been designated as a Master Executive Coach by the American Council of Engineering Companies.

 As president and founder of the Laporte group, a consulting firm specializing in top-line growth and business plan implementation, Jean has been sharing his business expertise and key learnings with companies and leaders since 2011.
-He has created a new area of practice by combining two approaches, which are essential for clients — consultation and coaching — resulting in what he refers to as “coachsultation.”
+He has created a new area of practice by combining two approaches, consultation and coaching, resulting in what he refers to as “coachsultation.”